-The chemicals found in saffron may be classified according to their volatility, or the absence of it.
-Its major non-volatile components include crocin, α-crocin, carotenoids that include lycopene, zeaxanthine, and both alpha- and beta- carotenes, crocetin, and picrocrocin.
-The major volatile components include terpene, terpene alcohol, and terpene esters.
-Safranal is also a major volatile composite formed from picrocrocin as a result of the interaction of heat and enzymes during the drying process.
+The main volatile components include terpene, terpene alcohol and terpene esters.
+Safranal is also an important volatile composite formed from picrocrocin as a result of the interaction of heat and enzymes during the drying process.

-Anti-oxidant properties of saffron have also been isolated and are being studied for use on drugs that will combat cancer, depression and other neuro-degenerative disorders.
+Saffron contains dozens of antioxidants that are also being studied for use in medicines that fight cancer, depression and other neurodegenerative disorders.

 The antinociceptive and anti-inflammatory effects of saffron are mainly attributed to the content of flavonoids, tannins and anthocyanins present in saffron and extracts from the petals of the Crocus sativus.